near/stakewars-iv/HOW_TO.md

 ## 3. Create an account on StatelessNet

 There is no wallet developed for StatelessNet.
-Account creation is handled via a [web sevice](TODO) and interaction with the account is later done via near-cli.
+Account creation is handled via a [web service](https://account.statelessnet.nearone.org) and interaction with the account is later done via near-cli.

-In order to use the [web service for creating the account](TODO), you need to provide two things: (1) an account name and (2) a public key.
+In order to use the [web service for creating the account](https://account.statelessnet.nearone.org), you need to provide two things: (1) an account name and (2) a public key.

 Choose an account name ([account ID rules](https://nomicon.io/DataStructures/Account#account-id-rules)) and use `near-cli` to generate local credentials: